-Navigating a return to office (RTO) in 2025
+Navigating a return-to-office in 2025

-In 2025, the return-to-office (RTO) trend is accelerating as many organisations re-evaluate remote and hybrid work policies implemented during earlier phases of the pandemic.
+In 2025, the return-to-office trend is accelerating as many organisations re-evaluate remote and hybrid work policies implemented during earlier phases of the pandemic.
 Prominent companies, such as Woolworths, have set an example by introducing phased return to work plans, requiring employees to gradually increase their physical presence in the workplace over several months.
 This phased approach aims to ease the transition, allowing employees time to adapt their personal and professional routines progressively.

 Other major corporations have taken more direct routes, implementing firm mandates to fully return employees to the office.
 This shift marks a significant departure from the flexibility of hybrid and remote arrangements that became widespread in recent years, underlining the ongoing evolution of workplace dynamics and organisational needs.